liamreed/spinthatdisc/readme.md

 1. `php artisan key:generate`
 1. `php artisan migrate`
 1. `php artisan db:seed`
-1. (Optional) `Run vendor/bin/phpunit` to run some application tests I have written.
-Have a look at them in the `tests` folder.
 1. `php artisan serve`
 1. Visit localhost:8000 in your browser